greenorbitspace/handbook/userguide/content/en/docs/get-started/docsy-as-module/tiering_1_1.md

 ---
-title: "Tiering Working Group"
+title: Tiering Working Group
-description: "Leverage team members from other groups to start working on tiering projects so that we can accelerate the delivery of the work."
+description: Leverage team members from other groups to start working on tiering projects so that we can accelerate the delivery of the work.
+weight: 2
+date: '2025-06-12'
+aliases:
+- /docs/tiering_1_1/
+linkTitle: Tiering Working Group
+type: docs
 ---

 ## Attributes